General

 - Executor delivery: Near-instant after verification

-Why did my cross-chain message fail?
+Why did my crosschain message fail?

-- Insufficient gas: Increase enforced options
+Common reasons:- Insufficient gas: Increase enforced options

 - Peer not set: Configure bidirectional peers